 The World Health Organization (WHO) has published a list of 12 bacteria posing the greatest threats to human health because they are resistant to antibiotics.
 Millions of people could die if new and effective antibiotics are not developed.
-The Priority Pathogens List is to help prioritise R&D into new and effective antibiotics.
+The Priority Pathogens List is to help prioritize R&D into new and effective antibiotics.

 1000minds was used to survey and aggregate the preferences of experts in infectious diseases from around the world.